Ph.D. in Chemistry

 Leaving the Department

-The Department Office requires the following criteria to be completed when exiting the department.
-An exit form will be placed in your mail slot after your defense for your convenience.
+The Department Office requires the following criteria to be completed when exiting the department:

 - Return all keys to either the Administrative Assistant or the Administrative Manager.